LarsLott/DemocraticResilienceCapacityIndex/README.md

 # Democratic Resilience in the Twenty-First Century.
-Search for an Analytical Framework and Explorative Analysis” #
+Search for an Analytical Framework and Explorative Analysis #

 This repository makes the Democratic Resilience Capacity (DRC) Index available for future research and use.
-Please also see the introductory paper published at Political Studies by Aurel Croissant and Lars Lott
+Please also see the introductory paper published at Political Studies

+Croissant, Aurel & Lott, Lars, (2025).
+Democratic Resilience in the Twenty-First Century.
+Search for an analytical framework and explorative analysis.
+Political Studies. doi:10.1177/00323217251345779.

 ## Codebook ##